Attacks on Approximate Caches in Text-to-Image Diffusion Models: Introduction

-However, existing attacks focus on the model, while vulnerability from the diffusion model serving system remain largely underexplored.
+However, existing attacks focus on the model, while vulnerabilities of the diffusion model serving system remain largely underexplored.
 Approximate cache is promising in improving the efficiency of diffusion models, but it introduces additional components to the image generation system, potentially widening the attack surface.
 The goal of this work is to comprehensively assess the security implications of approximate caching and exploit its vulnerabilities.

 To analyze approximate cache, we take NIRVANA \cite{nirvana}, the state-of-the-art approximate cache from Adobe by replicating their design, and deploy two widely used text-to-image diffusion models, FLUX \cite{flux2024} and Stable Diffusion 3 (SD3) \cite{sd3}, and two real-world prompt datasets, \diffusiondb{} \cite{diffusiondb} and \lexica{} \cite{xinyue_prompt_stealing}.
 The serving system is deployed on cloud GPUs to make the environment realistic.
 Similar to conventional caches, like those in CPUs or file systems, approximate cache reduces the image generation latency.
 Our evaluation shows that cache hit or miss latency can be clearly distinguished.
-Even 10\,\% steps fewer will bring \SI{0.92}{\second} and \SI{0.48}{\second} lower latency when executed on H100 GPU for FLUX and SD3, respectively.
-This timing difference can be leveraged by an attacker to determine whether their prompt hits or misses the cache, which we refer to as \textit{Attack~Primitive~1}.
+On an H100 GPU, skipping 10\,\% of steps yields \SI{0.92}{\second} and \SI{0.48}{\second} lower latency for FLUX and SD3, respectively.
+This timing difference can be leveraged by an attacker to determine whether their prompt hits or misses the cached prompts, which we refer to as \textit{Attack~Primitive~1}.

 However, an approximate cache system is different from conventional caches.
-Unlike a conventional cache, where every access hits a specific entry, a request hit an entry in an approximate cache depends on prompt similarity, which largely varies by prompts.
-Thus, even an attacker may probe the cache and receive a cache hit, the output cannot be directly used to derive cached content.
-We find that the generations from caches have higher similarity, as they preserve part of the original content, such as structure and layout.
-Therefore, such similarity can be leveraged to determine whether two cache hits originate from the same cache.
+Unlike a conventional cache, where every access hits a specific entry, whether a prompt hits an entry in an approximate cache depends on prompt similarity, which largely varies by prompts.
+Thus, even though an attacker may probe the cache and receive a cache hit, the output cannot be directly used to derive cached states.
+We find that generations hitting the same cached prompt have higher similarity, as they preserve part of the original content, such as structure and layout.
+Therefore, such similarity can be leveraged to determine whether two cache hits originate from the same cached prompt.
 We refer to this characteristic as \textit{Attack~Primitive~2}.